neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Encryption/CSEv1Keychain.md

 Before the keychain object can be encrypted with the encryption key, it needs to be converted to a JSON string.
 It is also necessary to create a nonce with the length `crypto_secretbox_NONCEBYTES`.
 Libsodium provides the function [`randombytes_buf`](https://download.libsodium.org/doc/generating_random_data#usage) to generate secure random data.

-With the message, the nonce and the key, [`crypto_secretbox_easy`](https://download.libsodium.org/doc/secret-key_cryptography/secretbox#example) can be used to create the encrypted keychain.
+With the keychain json, the nonce and the key, [`crypto_secretbox_easy`](https://download.libsodium.org/doc/secret-key_cryptography/secretbox#example) can be used to create the encrypted keychain.
 The keychain json string is used for `m`, the nonce is `n` and encryption key is `k`.

 Then, the nonce is prepended to the encrypted keychain and after that the password salt is prepended to this string.
 (Encrypted Keychain = `salt` + `nonce` + `keychain`)
+Finally, the resulting string is encoded as [hexadecimal](https://download.libsodium.org/doc/helpers#hexadecimal-encoding-decoding) string.

 ### Adding a new key to the keychain
+A new key should only be added to the keychain if the master password was changed.
+Adding new keys without changing the master password will only increase the size of the keychain but does not provide any security benefits.

 To add a new key, first a UUIDv4 must be generated.
 The key itself consist of random data and has the length `crypto_secretbox_KEYBYTES`.
 Libsodium provides the function [`randombytes_buf`](https://download.libsodium.org/doc/generating_random_data#usage) to generate secure random data.